safeledger logo

 Validity, Renewal, and Cancellation of a Litigation POA

-In the UAE, Litigation POA must meet specific requirements regarding its validity, renewal, and cancellation.
+In the UAE, Litigation POA must meet specific requirements regarding its validity, renewal, and cancellation of POA.
 Here’s what you need to know:

 1. Validity of a Litigation POA